Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-A grocery retailer wants to append market-level customer loyalty information to the database.
-We would like to use ML to solve this!
+I was asked to append market-level customer loyalty information of a grocery retailer to its database.

 # Table of contents